 Anyone can do it!
 I worked full time and was a primary caregiver when I was studying for the CPA Exam.
 It’s entirely within your grasp if you want it.
-As Roger says, “You don’t have to be a genius to pass the exam.”
-What you need is to get a good review program like Roger and study, study, study!
+As Roger Philipp, CPA says, “You don’t have to be a genius to pass the exam.”
+What you need is to get a good review program like UWorld Roger CPA Review and study, study, study!
 Repetition is key.

-I also want them to know that I can be a credible resource about the exam if they have any questions since I now have firsthand experience.
-Additionally, I’m more confident in the relevancy of my accounting knowledge, which makes me feel better about advising my students.
+I also want them to know that I can be a credible resource about the exam if they have any questions since I now have first-hand experience.
+Additionally, I’m more confident in the relevancy of my accounting knowledge, which makes me feel better about advising students.

 On the flip side, what do you want other academics to know from your experience?

 The CPA exam today is drastically different from when most of my colleagues passed the exam.
 It’s like another world.
 Since technology and practices are changing so quickly, the CPA Exam is a great way to ensure that your accounting knowledge is up to date.
-This is especially evident in the 2017 changes.
 I want other accounting professors to know that going through the CPA Exam is an important not only because educators should be at the forefront of these changes, but because it establishes a greater connection with their students; a majority of who will pursue the path of licensure.

 We encounter professors who refuse to adopt CPA Review resources into their classrooms for fear of teaching to the exam—how is that statement true or not true?

 It depends on how much the professor relies on the material.
 It should never replace the curriculum itself, but if the professor is doing his or her job correctly, then it should serve as a supplement to the course.